 A broadband serviceable location is defined as “a business or residential location in the United States at which fixed broadband Internet access service is, or can be, installed.”
 A residential BSL includes all residential structures, including structures that are (or contain) housing units or group quarters (as those terms are defined by the United States Census Bureau).
 A business BSL includes “all non-residential (business, government, non-profit, etc.) structures that are on property without residential locations and that would expect to demand Internet access service.”
 The Fabric reflects each BSL as a single point defined by a set of geographic coordinates that fall within the footprint of a structure, and each such location has been assigned a unique Commission-issued Location ID.

-Why are locations with a BSL_Flag of False included in my file?
+Why are locations with a BSL_Flag of False included with my data?

 The locations in the Fabric that have a BSL_Flag of “False” are structures that have or should have broadband service but likely do not take or would not take mass market service (and therefore do not fall within the definition of a BSL) based on available data.
 Examples of such locations include certain Community Anchor Institutions and large enterprises.
 These locations can provide a reference point and context when filers are determining the BSLs in their service area.
+Starting with version two of the Fabric (released at the end of 2022), these locations are provided in a separate file from locations with BSL_Flag of “True.”
 If you believe that such a location has been mis-identified as a non-BSL and should actually be a BSL (or vice versa), then you can submit that information as a Fabric challenge.
 Providing information on these locations in the Fabric dataset will make it easier for filers of bulk Fabric challenges to indicate that a BSL_Flag should be changed, as opposed to requiring the challenger to provide all new identifying information for a new BSL location.

 Are dormitories, prisons, jails, and other forms of group quarters considered BSLs?